Maine State Capitol Building

 As long as you have a qualifying employer-sponsored plan and you define eligibility within what is allowable for that particular plan, then your entire organization is exempted from the program.

-However, your employees (eligible for your plan or not) may still voluntarily elect to sign-up for MERIT.
-You will be responsible for remitting their payroll deductions to the program.
+However, your employees (eligible for your plan or not) may still voluntarily elect to sign-up for MERIT so it’s good to be aware of the program.

 What if my organization does not offer a retirement plan?